 2 Allow Decision-making To Affirm Responsible Actions

 From permitting your child to manage a small amount of money to giving him or her the authority to make choices for appropriate situations, there are several ways your child can learn to make responsible decisions.
-By explaining to your child the relationship between one’s actions and the resulting consequences, you can help your child see that making decisions is not only about gaining a personal advantage.
+By explaining to your child the relationship between one’s actions and the resulting consequences, you can help him or her see that making decisions is not only about gaining a personal advantage.
 Responsible actions work for the best outcome — that may be reaping a benefit for a group of people or about sacrificing a short-term gain to achieve a long-term goal.

 3 Support Reflection To Validate Responsible Attitudes